Crane1195/DIYB0XX/MyWoodB0XX/README.md

 ![image](https://i.imgur.com/C6hWFK3.jpg)

-Another Angle
+Another angle

 ![image](https://i.imgur.com/bWkMDLI.jpg)

 Immediately after drilling a 3/8 inch hole for the Arduino's USB port, I remembered that I have a jigsaw.
-Used a knife to square it out a bit so the usb could fit, but it isn't as clean as a jigsaw could've been.
+Used a knife to square it out a bit so the usb could fit, but it isn't as clean as a jigsaw would've been.

 ![image](https://i.imgur.com/UNmyYfB.png)